 And a side apple with oatmeal blueberry cookies.

 1:15-4:15 ish – See clients.
-We had some Spanish speaking clients so we used a translater.
+We had some Spanish speaking clients so we used a translator.
 I worked with a CDE today (Certified Diabetes Educator) so I actually learned a ton about insulin injections (insulin can be so tricky) and working with patients about lifestyle changes and how and when to test their blood glucose.
 We can never stop learning as RD’s!

 4:30 – Snack time – Siggi’s and chocolate covered espresso beans with some Cucumber Melon sparkling water.
 Then I head home to change real quick and drive down to the city for a workout class.